LGBTQ+ Veteran care

 - Mental health services, including psychosocial assessments for hormone therapy and gender confirming surgeries

 - HIV and STI testing, counseling, and care, including PEP (post-exposure prophylaxis) and PrEP (pre-exposure prophylaxis) for Veterans at risk for HIV

 - Other prevention, screening, wellness, and testing services

 The care coordinator can help you get started with care or with navigating any of these issues.

 Visitation: A same-sex partner, family member, friend, or other individual can be present with the patient for emotional support during the course of the patient's stay.

 Definition of family: "Family" may include individual(s) not legally related to the individual.
 Family members include spouses, domestic partners, different-sex and same-sex significant others.

 Advance directives: Veterans may designate any person as a decision-maker for care if they won't be able to make these decisions themselves.
 This includes same-sex partners.
 Advance directive agents are chosen by the Veteran and do not need to be biologically related.

-Documentation in medical records: VA Pittsburgh maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.
+Documentation in medical records: VA Erie maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.